AdobeDocs/uxp-photoshop-plugin-samples/tailwind-sample/README.md

 # Cross-Compatible JS Sample

-This plugin is a good place to get started when building a Adobe Photoshop plugin using TailwindCss.
+This plugin is a good place to get started when building a Adobe Photoshop plugin using [Tailwind CSS](https://tailwindcss.com/).

 ## Run Sample